anishmenon/mongoengine/README.rst

     >>> post1 = TextPost(title='Using MongoEngine', content='See the tutorial')
     >>> post1.tags = ['mongodb', 'mongoengine']
     >>> post1.save()

     # Create a link-based post
     >>> post2 = LinkPost(title='MongoEngine Docs', url='hmarr.com/mongoengine')
     >>> post2.tags = ['mongoengine', 'documentation']
     >>> post2.save()

+    >> TextPost.objects.latest('id') # This one will return the latest TextPost instance by id
+    >> TextPost.objects.latest('posted') # This one will return the latest TextPost instance by Date

     # Iterate over all posts using the BlogPost superclass
     >>> for post in BlogPost.objects:
     ...     print '===', post.title, '==='